Bachelor of Arts in History with an Orientation to a Master of Arts in History (OMAH)

 OMAH is a 5-year program that guarantees admission to the Master of Arts in History, provided you complete your degree, including the OMAH-specific courses, with a minimum 75% on your last 10 full course equivalents.
 The guarantee is for the September immediately following completion of your History degree.
 OMAH students receive a high-impact and exclusive degree in a small class setting.
 You will have the opportunity to work closely with faculty while studying in all the major areas of the History program, participating in the History Society and taking part in an experiential learning course, community or international placement or research assistantship.
 You graduate as a Master of Arts in History, a credential that will prepare you for exciting careers or other graduate programs in transitional justice, conflict studies/state violence, history, law, politics, gender and environmental studies.

-First Year Foundations is a new initiative that supports the transition from high school to university.
+The Foundations Pathway is a new initiative that supports the transition from high school to university.
 Students will have an opportunity to take a specialized set of courses that inspire curiosity and provide an open dialogue for discovery.
 This program is intended for students who are determined to earn a university education but have faced challenges in an academic environment.
 The program admits a limited number of students applying directly from secondary school who have fallen short of the 70% admission average.
-First Year Foundations is available only to applicants eligible for admission consideration to a BA or BSc program based on program applied to or alternative offer eligibility.
+The Foundations Pathway is available only to applicants eligible for admission consideration to a BA or BSc program based on program applied to or alternative offer eligibility.

 In first year, students take a reduced load of courses and receive support from a team focused on teaching the skills required to thrive in an arts or science degree.
-Upon successful completion of the First Year Foundations Program, students will have earned up to 24 credits towards a university degree.
-This strong foundation will provide tools and strategies that ensure continued academic success at Nipissing and offer First Year Foundations students an easy transition directly into the second year of a qualifying degree program.
+Upon successful completion of the Foundations Pathway, students will have earned up to 24 credits towards a university degree.
+This strong foundation will provide tools and strategies that ensure continued academic success at Nipissing and offer Foundations Pathway students an easy transition directly into the second year of a qualifying degree program.

 The Nipissing Promise